tanaylab/metacells/sphinx/Metacells_Vignette.rst

 when analyzing other data sets, and points where such modifications are likely will be called out.

-You can download a working version of this vignette from `metacells_vignette.tgz <http://www.wisdom.weizmann.ac.il/~atanay/metac_data/metacells_vignette.tgz>`__.
+You can download a working Jupyter notebook version of this vignette from
+`metacells_vignette.tgz <http://www.wisdom.weizmann.ac.il/~atanay/metac_data/metacells_vignette.tgz>`__.
-This will include all the Jupyter notebook files and the two associated text files which are loaded in the code below.
+This will include all the Jupyter notebook files.

 Preparation
 -----------